patagonaa/huawei-r48xx/README.md

 ### [PHZ-F020304-BW00x](./connectors/PHZ-F020304-BW001/PHZ-F020304-BW00X系列连接器（85A\).docx)
 My R4830S1 came with one, so it does definitely fit that.

+## Connections

+looking at the connector at the back of the PSU, the connections (left to right are):

+- DC negative (not earth referenced)
+- (DC Pre-charge)
+    - connected to DC negative internally
+    - likely used to pre-charge internal capacitors via a resistor when plugging in module with battery voltage present
+- DC positive (not earth referenced)
+- Slot detect (top/bottom)
+    - can both be pulled to DC negative to enable PSU
+    - resistor signaling used for addressing PSU by its slot
+- CAN (top/bottom)
+    - top = CAN_L
+    - bottom = CAN_H
+- PE
+- N
+- L

+## Additional Notes

+### Output capacitors
+The PSU output capacitors are **large**.
+If you connect the unpowered PSU up to a battery, there _will_ be sparks.
+To avoid this, the PSU should either be on already or a pre-charge resistor (possibly the internal one?) should be used.

+### CAN communication power
+The CAN communication is powered by the DC side.
+This means CAN communication is always possible when there is a battery connected, even if there is no AC input present.

+### Default values
+For some values (mostly voltage and current) there is a "default" value (which is saved in non-volatile memory) in addition to the "running" value.
+This means, the voltage/current will be reset to these default settings after power loss or CAN communication loss (after ~60s timeout, shown by flashing yellow light on front panel) and has to be set again once CAN communication is (re-)established.

+Default voltage range seems to be 48 to 58.5 volts, while the normal range seems to be 41.5 to 58.5 volts.

+### Fan control
+The default fan control method lets the module run _really_ hot (>80°C at full load).

+There are CAN commands to either set the fan mode (auto / full speed) or to set the fan duty cycle (0-100%).
+If running at anywhere near full power (>50% maybe) the fan speed should either be set to 100% or temperature controlled via the duty cycle (if noise matters).

 ## CAN protocol

 This information was put together from several sources, such as: